ShadowOfVoid/mugshot/README.md

 ```

 ### This is an ugly workaround!
-There's currently no way of choosing an area of the screen with the <a href="https://github.com/citizenfx/screenshot-basic">screenshot-basic</a> resource, it will always screenshot the whole screen without modifying it.
+There's currently no way of choosing an area of the screen with the <a href="https://github.com/citizenfx/screenshot-basic">screenshot-basic</a> resource without modifying it.
+It will always screenshot the whole screen.
 That's why I'm making this ugly workaround.

 It displays the mugshot in the top left corner for a second.
 It then takes a screenshot and uploads it to gyazo.
 Since it's a screenshot of the whole screen we need to crop it.
 It uses a website called images.weserv.nl that does it for you.
 You'll then get a link to the mugshot without having to modify anything.